aureliengmichaud/Odyssey67/README.md

 ### Files

- You can grab the zip containing the gerbers files needed for manufacturing [here](https://github.com/aureliengmichaud/Odyssey67/blob/master/Gerbers.zip).
+ Grab the zip containing the gerbers files needed for manufacturing [here](https://github.com/aureliengmichaud/Odyssey67/blob/master/Gerbers.zip).
 The next step is to simply upload the zip to the PCB manufacturer of your choice.

 ## Plates